CoderDojo-Porirua/CoderDojo-Porirua.github.io/techweek2017.md

 We'll bring:

 - Pizza and soft drinks.
-- We've got some ([tiny computers](https://www.raspberrypi.org/blog/raspberry-pi-zero-w-joins-family/)) give to away to participants!
+- We've got some [tiny computer](https://www.raspberrypi.org/blog/raspberry-pi-zero-w-joins-family/) spot prizes to give to away to 4 lucky participants - [register](https://www.eventfinda.co.nz/2017/introduction-to-coding-with-coderdojo-at-whitireia/porirua-mana) to be in with a chance to win!

 Tickets can be obtained from [Eventfinda](https://www.eventfinda.co.nz/2017/introduction-to-coding-with-coderdojo-at-whitireia/porirua-mana)